cfosprof/reading-notes/201/class-02.md

 #### * What is representing the selector?

+The h2 is the selector here

 #### * Which components are the CSS declarations?

+color: black; padding: 5px;

 #### * Which components are considered properties?

+The color and padding

 ## JS

 ### 1. What data type is a sequence of text enclosed in single quote marks?

+A string

 ### 2. List 4 types of JavaScript operators.

+Arithmatic`+`, Assignment`=`, comparision`==`, and conditional operators like if.

 ### 3. Describe a real world Problem you could solve with a Function.

+You can write a function that automatically takes an NFL players yardage from week 1-18 and adds them all together to total out his season yardage.

 ### 4. An if statement checks a __ and if it evaluates to ___, then the code block will execute.

+Conditional True

 ### 5. What is the use of an else if?

+It is used to provide multiple conditions for the conditional to test true and execute

 ### 6. List 3 different types of comparison operators.

+`==`, `!=`, `<=`

 ### 7. What is the difference between the logical operator && and ||?

+`&&` returns true when the conditions on each side is true, and false otherwise

+`||` returns true if the condition on either side is true, and false if neither is true.

 </details>